yao-laboratory/MotifCluster/README.md

     python3 MotifCluster/MotifCluster.py cluster_and_merge -input human_chr12_origin.bed -merge_switch on  -weight_switch on -output_folder example_output_step1_1
     python3 MotifCluster/MotifCluster.py cluster_and_merge -input human_chr12_origin.bed -merge_switch on  -weight_switch on -output_folder example_output_step1_2 -start 6716000 -end 6724000

-Use either of the commands one time
+Use one of the commands at a time.
-Difference between two commands: command the -start -end can only process part of the chr12.bed files.
+The difference between the two commands: the second command uses `-start` and `-end` to process only a specified region of the BED file.

 ### Output:

-#### 1.Middle processing files:
+#### 1. Intermediate Processing Files:
-#### Note: do not change cause useful in second step (score and rank) and drawing, they will update by themselves.
+#### Note: Do not modify these files.
+They are used in the second step (Score and Rank) and for drawing, and will be updated automatically.

 * located: example_output_step1_1/tmp_output
 * Including files: